 “Do I give (kid’s name) something educational, or something fun?”
-As parents, relatives, and friends of people with children, we face this question on the regular – because no matter the occasion, we’re torn between pleasing the child and pleasing their parents.
+As parents, relatives, and friends of people with children, we face this question every holiday season, birthday, etc. – because no matter the occasion, we’re torn between pleasing the child and pleasing their parents.

 If you just want the list of coding games already, jump to the sections below.
 If you’re up for a little sidebar on why you can feel good about them (not just “this gift does no harm” good, but “this gift is legitimately, materially good” good), meet me below this next headline…